Toy Dolls: Members

 As of 2007, the band has had fourteen different drummers and twelve different bassists.
 Olga is the only remaining original member of the band.
 After Olga, drummer Martin Yule had the longest tenure in the band (1987–2000).
-Yule currently owns a shop in Sunderland called "Hotrats."
+Yule currently owns a record shop in Sunderland called Hot Rats.
 Former drummer Dave "the Nut" Nuttall owns Jalapeño Drums, a custom drum company based in Lancaster, Lancashire.
-The current lead singer/guitarist with The Stranglers, Baz Warne, also had a stint with the band.
-Olga has played bass on tours with the US punk band The Dickies, and also with The Adicts.
-Gary Dunn, former bassist of The Toy Dolls (1997–1999), teaches music at Harton Academy, and former drummer, Trevor "The Frog" Brewis, teaches music at Middlesbrough College, though Olga moved away from the northeast of England a number of years ago, and now lives in London.
+The current lead singer/guitarist with the Stranglers, Baz Warne, also had a stint with the band.
+Olga has played bass on tours with the US punk band the Dickies, and also with the Adicts.
+Gary Dunn, former bassist of the Toy Dolls (1997–1999), teaches music at Harton Academy, and former drummer, Trevor "The Frog" Brewis, teaches music at Middlesbrough College, though Olga moved away from the northeast of England a number of years ago, and now lives in London.

+Former member Michael Rebbig also played guitar for German punk band The Bates.

 It has become a tradition to give a special nickname to every Toy Dolls member.